qingkaikong/qingkaikong/reading_progress.md

 > Week 2 (Feb 20-26, 2023):
 * "The Moral Obligation to Be Intelligent" by John Erskine (GGB Vol. 10, pp. 1-13)
 * "How Should One Read a Book?" by Virginia Woolf (GGB Vol. 5, pp. 1-14)
 * "Mathematics, the Mirror of Civilization" by Lancelot Hogben (GGB Vol. 9, pp. 1-23)
-* “Of Youth and Age” by Francis Bacon (GGB Vol. 7, pp. 1-4)
+* "Of Youth and Age" by Francis Bacon (GGB Vol. 7, pp. 1-4)
 * "Childhood and Youth" by John Stuart Mill from Autobiography (GBB Vol. 6, pp. 1-23)
 * "The Open Boat" by Crane (GGB Vol. 3, pp. 1-26)